-I am a first-year Graduate Student in the Quantitative and Chemical Biology program.
 I received my B.S. in Bioengineering from George Mason University in Fairfax, VA in 2017.
 I am interested in harnessing machine learning and other computational tools to understanding biological processes.

 My undergraduate research was two-fold.
 First, I spent one year developing an image-guided 6DOF robotic arm to automate spinal pedicle cannulation with the guidance of neurosurgeon Dr. Mahesh Shenai.
 Next, I spent 1.5 years in a Nanotechnology lab with Dr. Carolina Salvador Morales.
 My research here involved optimizing the synthesis of dual-modal theranostic nanoparticles by analyzing how shear stress forces affects the formation of these particles in computational fluid dynamic simulations.
 Here, I developed a passion and a curiosity for modeling biological processes at the nanoscale.